Who controls personal information collected by Bright Horizons?

 - If you have established an online user account with Bright Horizons, you may log onto your account to access and update your information.

-- If you receive services from us, you may contact the service or location that stores or processes your information (such as a nursery/centre where your child is enrolled).
+- If you receive services from us, you may contact the program or location that stores or processes your information (such as a nursery/center where your child is enrolled).
 Bright Horizons may require you to make your request in writing to verify your identity.

 - Alternatively, you may contact us as provided below.

 For subject access request under a Data Protection Act in the United Kingdom, Ireland or Netherlands:

 - You will need to complete the Bright Horizons' Data Subject Request Form at the link below and send it (and the required payment) to the attention of the Legal Department, Bright Horizons, 2 Crown Court, Rushden, Northamptonshire, NN10 6BS United Kingdom.